Skip to Main Navigation

 The KAP-FD has three main components.

-The first wave of panel data revealed a high incidence of psychological challenges.
-For example, 46% of adult refugees across Kakuma refugee camp and Kalobeyei settlement showed symptoms of depression or anxiety.
-Household heads, women, and those over the age of 35 are particularly likely to be affected (52%, 49%, and 53% show symptoms, respectively).
-With these results in mind, the team designed the second component of the program, an impact evaluation on tailored livelihoods interventions integrating training on psychosocial and emotional health as well as financial literacy and a one-time unconditional cash grant of US$550.
-Targeting about 1,000 refugee households in Kakuma and Kalobeyei, the study examines the interaction between economic and psychological well-being and evaluates how both dimensions are impacted by the interventions.
+The second is an impact evaluation of interventions to enhance socioeconomic opportunities and wellbeing.
+The first wave of panel data reveals that psychological distress is relatively common among refugee and host communities in Kenya.
+For example, 46% of adult refugees across Kakuma Refugee Camp and Kalobeyei Settlement experienced symptoms of depression or anxiety in the two weeks prior to the survey.
+Household heads, women, and those over the age of 35 are particularly likely to be affected (52%, 49%, and 53% report symptoms, respectively).
+With these results in mind, the team designed a randomized control trial (RCT) on tailored livelihoods interventions integrating training on psychosocial and emotional health as well as financial literacy and a onetime unconditional cash grant of about US$520.